tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/11-Stu_Returns/README.md

 # Returns Over Date Ranges

 Harold's manager wants him to analyze the last 4 years of historical price data for Shopify, and then plot the daily returns over the previous 1-, 2-, 3-, and 4-year periods.
-His manager wants to see the differences in average daily returns for each period to determine whether a short- or long-term perspective should be used in prospecting Shopify as a potential investment opportunity.
+His manager wants to see the differences in average daily returns for each time period to determine whether a short- or long-term perspective should be used in prospecting Shopify as a potential investment opportunity.

 Use the following instructions to help Harold analyze the last 4 years of Shopify stock data.